Revitalizing Democracy - One Humanity

 REIMAGINING DEMOCRACY(IES) - Youth Perspectives

-Hajar BICHRI (Morocco), Creative Leadership, from our parallel youth democracy programme "Reimagining Democracy(ies), will introduce a short film presenting their fresh perspectives and hope.
+• Hajar BICHRI (Morocco), Creative Leadership, from our parallel youth democracy programme "Reimagining Democracy(ies), introducing a short film presenting their fresh perspectives and hope.

 MUSICAL INTERLUDE